Embedding calculus and smooth structures: Formally smooth manifolds

-Thus, an object of $\MMfld^\f$ is a topological manifold with a vector bundle refinement of its topological tangent bundle, and a morphism is a fiberwise linear injection covering a topological embedding, together with a fiberwise homotopy through embeddings to the topological derivative of the embedding.
+Thus, an object of $\MMfld^\f$ is a topological manifold with a vector bundle refinement of its topological tangent bundle, and a morphism is a fibrewise linear injection covering a topological embedding, together with a fibrewise homotopy through embeddings to the topological derivative of the embedding.

 It remains to construct the functor $\MMfld^\r \to \MMfld^\f$.